Anti-concentration and honest, adaptive confidence bands

 The main purpose of this paper is to introduce a general approach to establishing the validity of the so-constructed confidence band.
 Importantly, our analysis does not rely on the existence of an explicit (continuous) limit distribution of any kind, which is a major difference from the previous literature.
-If, for some normalizing constants $A_{n}$ and $B_{n}$, $A_{n} ( \| G_{n,f} \|_{\mathcal{V}_{n}} - B_{n} )$ has a continuous limit distribution, the validity of the confidence band would follow via the continuity of the limit distribution.
-For the density estimation problem, if $\mathcal{L}_{n}$ is a singleton, i.e., the smoothing parameter is chosen deterministically, the existence of such a continuous limit distribution, which is typically a Gumbel distribution, has been established for convolution kernel density estimators and {\em some} wavelet projection kernel density estimators \citep[see][]{S50,BR73,GKS04,GN10,B11a,B11b,GGM11}.
-We refer to the existence of the limit distribution as the Smirnov-Bickel-Rosenblatt (SBR) condition.
-However, the SBR condition has not been obtained for other density estimators such as non-wavelet projection kernel estimators based, for example, on Legendre polynomials or Fourier series.
+For the density estimation problem, if $\mathcal{L}_{n}$ is a singleton, that is, the smoothing parameter is chosen deterministically, the existence of such a continuous limit distribution, which is typically a Gumbel distribution, has been established for convolution kernel density estimators and \emph{some} wavelet projection kernel density estimators; see \cite {S50,BR73,GKS04,GN10,B11a,B11b,GGM11}.
+We refer to the existence of the limit distribution as the Smirnov--Bickel--Rosenblatt (SBR) condition.
+However, the SBR condition has not been obtained for other density estimators such as nonwavelet projection kernel estimators based, for example, on Legendre polynomials or Fourier series.
 In addition, to guarantee the existence of a continuous limit distribution often requires more stringent regularity conditions than a Gaussian approximation itself.
 More importantly, if $\mathcal{L}_{n}$ is not a singleton, which is typically the case when $\hat{l}_{n}$ is data-dependent, and so the randomness of $\hat{l}_{n}$ has to be taken into account, it is often hard to determine an exact limit behavior of $\| G_{n,f} \|_{\mathcal{V}_{n}}$.